Remmeauth/remme-core-cli/README.md

 }
 ```

-Set the masternode betting behaviour (executable only on the machine which runs the node) — ``remme masternode set-bet``:
+Set the masternode betting behavior (executable only on the machine which runs the node) — ``remme masternode set-bet``:

 | Arguments | Type   | Required | Description                                                      |
 | :-------: | :----: | :------: | ---------------------------------------------------------------- |